January 30, 2024

 A broken wrist, torn rotator cuff and partially ruptured achilles tendon kept her off the court much of her second season, after which the Portland Fire organization folded.
 She was then selected 14th by the Los Angeles Sparks, but would not play another game in the WNBA.
 After 13 surgeries and an attempt to revive her career in Australia, she retired from professional basketball in 2006.

-Looking back, Stiles realizes her trajectory could have different, had she listened to her body.
+Looking back, Stiles realizes her trajectory could have been different, had she listened to her body.
 Now, she encourages players to make their health a priority to ensure longevity in their career.

 “When I went into the WNBA, I needed to protect my health, but I didn’t.
 I just didn’t have that maturity,” Stiles said.
 “You need to make your body and health a priority over everything.
 Make sure you’re doing the proper recovery and proper warm-ups, getting enough sleep, eating right.
 All those things matter, you can’t skip them.
 Your body is your vehicle.”